-(5) In deciding whether to transfer the person to another authorised mental health service, the tribunal must have regard to- 1 2 3 (a) the person's mental state and psychiatric history; and 4 (b) the person's treatment and care needs; and 5 (c) the security requirements for the person; and 6 (d) the capacity of the authorised mental health service; and 7 (e) whether the transfer would be in the best interests of the person, including, for example, closer proximity to family, carers and other support persons.
-8 9 10 444 Ord ders if court treatment order revoked 11 (1) This section applies if the tribunal decides to revoke the court treatment order.
-(2) The tribunal may- (a) make a treatment authority for the person; or 15 (b) make no other order for the person.
-16 (3) The tribunal may make a treatment authority for a person under subsection (2) only if- 17 18 (a) the person has been examined by a psychiatrist; and 19 (b) the psychiatrist- 20 (i) considers- 21 (A) the treatment criteria apply to the person; and 22 23 (B) there is no less restrictive way for the person to receive treatment and care for the person's mental illness; and 24 25 26 (c) recommends that a treatment authority be made for the person.
-27 28 (4) A treatment authority made under subsection (2)- 29
+(5) 1 2 3 (a) the person's mental state and psychiatric history; and 4 (b) the person's treatment and care needs; and 5 (c) the security requirements for the person; and 6 (d) the capacity of the authorised mental health service; and 7 8 9 10 444 Ord ders if court treatment order revoked 11 (1) This section applies if the tribunal decides to revoke the court treatment order.
+12 13 (2) The tribunal may- 14 (a) make a treatment authority for the person; or 15 (b) make no other order for the person.
+16 (3) The tribunal may make a treatment authority for a person under subsection (2) only if- 17 18 (a) the person has been examined by a psychiatrist; and 19 (b) the psychiatrist- 20 (i) considers- 21 11 1 22 23 to receive treatment and care for the person's 24 25 26 ' ' 27 28 (4) A treatment authority made under subsection (2)- 29

-(a) must state the following- 1 (i) the category of the authority; 2 (ii) the authorised mental health service responsible for the person's treatment and care under the authority; 3 4 5 (iii) the nature and extent of the treatment and care to be provided to the person; 6 7 (iv) the extent of any limited community treatment the person is to receive; 8 9 () any conditions the tribunal considers necessary for the person's treatment and care; and 10 11 (b) is taken to be a treatment authority made under section 46 by the psychiatrist mentioned in subsection (1).
-12 13 (5) authorized having treating person tribunal may decide the category of the treatment ority is inpatient only if the tribunal is satisfied, after ng regard to the following matters, that the person's ment and care needs and the safety and welfare of the on and others can not reasonably be met if the category of authority is community- 14 15 16 17 18 19 (a) the person's mental state and psychiatric history; 20 (b) the person's social circumstances including, for example, family and social support; 21 22 (c) the person's response to treatment and care and the person's willingness to receive appropriate treatment and care; 23 24 25 (d) if relevant, the person's response to any previous treatment in the community.
+(a) must state the following- 1 (i) the category of the authority; 2 (ii) the authorised mental health service responsible for the person's treatment and care under the authority; 3 4 5 (iii) the nature and extent of the treatment and care to be provided to the person; 6 7 (iv) the extent of any limited community treatment the person is to receive; 8 9 (5) (v) any conditions the tribunal considers necessary for the person's treatment and care; and 10 11 (b) is taken to be a treatment authority made under section 46 by the psychiatrist mentioned in subsection (1).
+12 13 authorhaving treatments tribunal may decide the category of the treatment ority is inpatient only if the tribunal is satisfied, after ng regard to the following matters, that the person's ment and care needs and the safety and welfare of the on and others can not reasonably be met if the category of authority is community- 14 15 16 17 18 19 (a) the person's mental state and psychiatric history; 20 (b) the person's social circumstances including, for example, family and social support; 21 22 (c) the person's response to treatment and care and the person's willingness to receive appropriate treatment and care; 23 24 25 (d) if relevant, the person's response to any previous treatment in the community.
 26 27